The best language school in Brighton

 When you’re in England, you are hopefully going to meet a lot of English people.
 The kind of questions people ask you in England if you’re from a different country are maybe quite predictable.
 In fact, if you have spent a few weeks here in Eastbourne already, you might already have noticed that you’ve been asked the same question a couple of times already.

 Remember those questions, and note down your answer!
 Then work with your English teacher at school to create a perfectly scripted reply.
-This is the equivalent of Lady Gaga’s song lyrics.
+This is the equivalent of Lady Gaga’s rehearsed interviews and song lyrics.

 We know that this is not something to do instead of learning English in a school.
 The English lessons you take with your teacher will make sure you can improvise, move phrases and vocabulary around to express yourself more accurately, but sometimes, just having something you’ve practised can really help.